dotenv-org/dotenv-org.github.io/docs/tutorials/integrations.md

 That's it!

 When your app boots, it will recognize the `DOTENV_KEY`, decrypt the `.env.vault` file, and load the variables to `ENV`.
 If a `DOTENV_KEY` is not set (like during development on your local machine) it will fall back to regular dotenv.

----

-#### Bonus: Platform Integration Tutorials

-Sometimes it is nice to have a platform or framework specific tutorial.
-Here are some below.

-{% include helpers/integrations_grid.html %}